JohnKNaughton/NYCTaxiDataAnalysis-DSC232R/README.md

 ### Are These Results Believable?

-A 97.17% accuracy warrants careful scrutiny.
+A 97.04% accuracy warrants careful scrutiny.
 The most likely source of inflated performance is **data leakage via `payment_type`**: cash-paying riders physically cannot leave an electronic tip, so `tip_amount` is structurally 0.0 for all cash payments.
 The model may have learned this data-entry pattern rather than genuine tipping behavior.
 A rigorous follow-up would re-run both models excluding `payment_type`.

 Other considerations:
 - **Class imbalance:** A naive "always tip" classifier achieves 70.5% accuracy.
 Our model far exceeds this, suggesting genuine signal beyond payment type.
 - **Temporal drift:** The temporal holdout (train <2021, test 2021) yields AUC 0.9569 vs. 0.9667 for random split — a small but real drop indicating mild concept drift.
-- **10% sampling:** All training used ~13.8M rows.
-Results may differ at full 138M-row scale.

 ### Fitting Analysis